 The loans are subject to prescribed facility and origination fees as follows:

-The specific process has yet to be announced and the application form has yet to be released.
+The Federal Reserve has not announced the specific application process or released the application form.
 SPV will cease purchasing participation is eligible loans on Sept.
 30, 2020, unless further extended.

 Baker Tilly expects that the programs will get more definition in the near term.
 We will continue to provide updates as guidance is released.